 The Gentle Barn (15825 Sierra Hwy, Santa Clarita 91390) rescues severely abused farm animals, offering them healing and lifelong sanctuary.
 Ellie Laks founded The Gentle Barn in 1999 on a half-acre of land in her backyard in Tarzana.
 Today it’s a six-acre paradise nestled in the mountains of Santa Clarita.
 The general public can visit the non-profit on Sundays from 10 a.m. – 2 p.m.
 Tickets are $20 for adults and $10 for kids.
 Season passes, two-hour private tours and a VIP All Day Tour with Ellie are also available.
 The Gentle Barn also offers children's tours for special needs, at-risk youth and educational programs.

-Their annual Gentle Thanksgiving fundraiser, which includes a gourmet vegan meal and Native American drum circle among the turkeys, is celebrating its 20th year as their “feel-good event of the year.”
+Their annual Gentle Thanksgiving, which includes a gourmet vegan meal and Native American drum circle among the turkeys, recently celebrated its 20th year as their "greatest event of the year."
 But any day of the year, visitors are guaranteed to leave inspired by the likes of Faith the blind cow, Hiroka the one-eyed horse, Braveheart the mighty goat, Nalla the cuddle-loving turkey, Earl the elegant Emu and other furry and feathered friends.

 This 26-acre hacienda ranch is located in Acton, about 45 minutes from Hollywood.
 At any given time, Farm Sanctuary (5200 Escondido Canyon Rd, Acton 93510) is home to up to 100 cows, pigs, turkeys and other farm animals.
 It is a well-revered haven to creatures great and small, even offering an adoption network for animals escaping cruel environments.
 Spokesperson and president Gene Baur has been hailed as “the conscience of the food movement” by TIME magazine.
 On Saturdays and Sundays, they open their barn doors to visitors for one-hour tours.
 Group tours are available by appointment.
 For upcoming events, visit the Farm Sanctuary website.